christophergarthwood/appdevstig_docs/Template_TestStandard.md

 |APSC-DV-003215 |II      |The application development team must follow a set of coding standards.Coding standards are useful in the code review process as well as in situations where a team member leaves and duties must then be assigned to another team member.|
 |APSC-DV-003230 |II      |Threat models must be documented and reviewed for each application release and updated as required by design and functionality changes or when new threats are discovered.
 Threat modeling is not an approach to reviewing code, but it does complement the security code review process.|
 |APSC-DV-003235 |II      |The application must not be subject to error handling vulnerabilities. he primary way to detect error handling vulnerabilities is to perform code reviews.
 If a manual code review cannot be performed, static code analysis tools should be employed in conjunction with tests to help force the error conditions by specifying invalid input (such as fuzzed data and malformed filenames) and by using different accounts to run the application.
 These tests may give indications of vulnerability, but they are not comprehensive.|

+## Test Standard

+The following minimal tests will be conducted with each release in an automated and/or manual fashion.

+    + Unit Testing
+      + Will occur on function calls and atomic code intended to return basic reponses as well as services.

+    + Integration Testing
+      + Integration testing will be written for each sub-component with a validation of results executed.
+      + Validation will contain expected size.
+      + Validation will contain expected number of outputs.
+      + Validation will contain verification of data such as AVG of a parameter.

+    + Security / Vulnerability Testing
+      + Designed to stretch and flex the system.
+      + Will minimally utilize some type of Fuzz tool.
+      + Will exercise OWASP Top 10 recognized vulnerabilities.
+      + Will demonstrate lack of race conditions if possible.
+      + Will demonstrate lack of vulnerability to DoS or ability to generate DoS.
+      + Will demonstrate CSRF defenses.
+      + Will demonstrate documented general input validation methods in coding standard.
+      + Will demonstrate examples of input validation in coding standard use.
+      + Will demonstrate Command Injection defense or lack of potential.
+      + Will demonstrate SQL Injection defense or lack of potential.
+      + Will demonstrate Cannonical vulnerability defense.

+    + Technical Acceptance Test
+      + Will be conducted with a demonstration to the end-user.

+    + User Acceptance Test
+      + Will occur minimally at customer's resource.

+Note that it is always desired to see automation to the maximum extent possible.

+## Test Tools

+The testing procedure will function as follow: